Italian Motorcycle Brands

 Gilera Logo

 Giuseppe Gilera, a young but already famous motorcycle racer, founded Moto Gilera in 1909.
 Its emergence was due to the need to improve the motorcycles on which Gilera participated in competitions.
 Gradually, the company expanded.
-In 1936, the brand began to produce a series of racing motorcycles with a powerful power plant, which provided the highest speed.
-Thanks to it, these models received the title of the fastest and made the company the most famous and very profitable.
-In 1939, the Saturno-500 was released, which later entered the book of “motorcycle glory.”
+In 1936, the brand began producing a series of racing motorcycles with a powerful power plant that provided the highest speed.
+Thanks to it, these models received the title of the fastest, making the company the most famous and profitable.
+1939, the Saturno-500 was released, and it later entered the book of “motorcycle glory.”
 In the early 1980s, the brand introduced a new model that won the Paris-Dakar rally twice.

-The Moto Gilera emblem is presented in a bright combination of red and black colors that make a strong impression on the viewer.
-To soften their psychological impact, white color was added to the composition.
-The structure of the emblem consists of two intersecting rings in a vertical position, in the common center of which is inscribed red rhombus.
-The brand name is inscribed at the intersection point of the rings, where the first and last letters represent the arcs of each of the rings.
+The Moto Gilera emblem is presented in a bright combination of red and black colors, making a strong impression on the viewer.
+To soften the psychological impact, white was added to the composition.
+The emblem’s structure consists of two intersecting rings in a vertical position, in the common center of which is inscribed a red rhombus.
+The brand name is inscribed at the intersection point of the rings, where the first and last letters represent the arcs of each ring.

 Frera